 - Young Innovators: Innovative research finds influenza detection system in body

-Researchers have found a unique “sensor” mechanism inside cells that enables the immune system to recognize influenza, a finding that may lead to improved vaccines in the future.
+University of Saskatchewan researchers have found a unique “sensor” mechanism inside cells that enables the immune system to recognize influenza, a finding that may lead to improved vaccines in the future.

 - Young Innovators: U of S research team aims to develop salmonella vaccine